Dilapidation Survey Sydney – Fast, Court Tested Surveys

 A dilapidation survey should be conducted by an experienced operator prior to building works taking place.
 Once the dilapidation survey has been completed a dilapidation report (commonly referred to in Sydney as a “Dilap Report”, "Condition Survey Report" or "Building Condition Report") will be completed.
 The dilapidation report is a document that captures the pre-existing condition of a structure, building, or property.

 Dilapidation survey reports can be used for a variety of different purposes, but they’re predominately used to prove what the condition of a property was, prior to construction works commencing.
 If the infrastructure dilapidation report is prepared and submitted correctly, they can act as a low-cost way to avoid disputes or even legal proceedings.
 A good photographic record will generally resolve any claim straight away.

 Who should obtain a report?

 There are commonly two main parties to a construction project, the Owner of the Property getting work done and the Builder who is carrying out the works.
-Often there is a third party who can be majorly affected by the construction works.
+Often there is a third party who can be majorly affected by the construction works of new infrastructure.
 That party being, the neighbours.
 The neighbours, whether they are Residential, Commercial, Retail or Industrial neighbours, are often directly affected by the construction work that takes place right next door to them.
 Whether it be through noise, dust, smell or through damage to their property.
 Therefore a Dilapidation Report is needed by all sides, and a copy should be given to all sides prior to works starting.

 What should be recorded?

 A Dilapidation survey is a document that is meant to show the state of a building with the use of photographs.
 Photographs including captions, date, time and precise location of each photograph are the main content of a Dilapidation report.
 Captions should only be present to point out unique features shown in the photos.
-This is because the Dilapidation report is to be used as proof of the state of a property at time of inspection.
+This is because the Dilapidation report is to be used as proof of the state of a property at the time of inspection.